“`xml

 - Medical exams

-That way, you’re ready when it’s time to apply.
+Pro tip: Start gathering these documents now!
+That way, you’ll be all set when it’s time to apply.

 Understanding the Costs

-The costs can vary a lot depending on where you live.
+Costs can vary widely depending on where you live.

-Some departments might pay for your training if they hire you first.
+Some departments might cover your training costs if they hire you first, while others may have you pay out of pocket.

 - Tuition fees